symfony-cmf/symfony-cmf-docs/reference/configuration/routing.rst

 **type**: ``boolean`` **default**: ``true``

+.. versionadded:: 1.3
+    This configuration option was introduced in RoutingBundle 1.3.

 The bundle comes with an initializer that creates the nodes for the ``admin_basepath`` automatically when initializing the repository or loading fixtures.
 Sometimes this is not what you want, as the created node is of type 'Generic' and sometimes this